Empower. Engage. Enact.

 4. Engage in creative activities designed to explore the topic in innovative ways.

-5. Connect with like-minded people from around the world and join a global network of youth advocates for nuclear disarmament.
+5. Connect with like-minded people from around the world and join a network of youth advocates for nuclear disarmament.

 “These weapons are not a necessary evil; they are the ultimate evil.”